awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-logging.md

 1. For **S3 bucket name**, select one of the following:
 **Note**
 We recommend that you don't use periods \("\."\) in bucket names when using virtual hosted–style buckets\.
-For more information about Amazon S3 bucket\-naming conventions, see [Bucket Restrictions and Limitations](https://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html#bucketnamingrules) in the *Amazon Simple Storage Service Developer Guide*\.
+For more information about Amazon S3 bucket\-naming conventions, see [Bucket Restrictions and Limitations](https://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html#bucketnamingrules) in the *Amazon Simple Storage Service User Guide*\.
    + **Choose a bucket name from the list**: Select an Amazon S3 bucket that has already been created in your account to store session log data\.
    + **Enter a bucket name in the text box**: Enter the name of an Amazon S3 bucket that has already been created in your account to store session log data\.